 Look at photos of Stockholm on Instagram and you’re bound to see a whole lot of shots of the city’s subway.
 This is because Stockholm decided to turn these transit stops into public art galleries, with more than 90 works of art throughout its 100 stations.
 It’s a great incentive to take the metro around town as you get to see different paintings at each stop.
-Some of the best stops for this include T-Centralen, Rådhuset, and Stadion Station.
+Some of the best stops include T-Centralen, Rådhuset, and Stadion Station.

-Traveling across the city again you’ll arrive in Södermalm to see the Fotografiska – a center for contemporary photography.
+Traveling across the city again, you’ll arrive in Södermalm to see the Fotografiska, a center for contemporary photography.
 There’s two reasons to make the journey here: the center’s many diverse exhibitions and the panorama from its top floor café.
 With four large exhibitions and 20 smaller exhibits held each year, there’s bound to be something that speaks to you.
-And who can’t resist a cafe with a view, especially in a city like Stockholm.
+And who can’t resist a café with a view, especially in a city like Stockholm?

 After a busy day, it’s time to take it easy and explore the trendy neighborhood of Södermalm.
 This district on the city’s southern island has become increasingly popular with locals and tourists alike thanks to its cool and relaxed vibe.
-You might first want to take a walk around and soak in the neighborhood’s character and cliff top views.
-But Södermalm is also known for its bars, so perhaps end your day with a well-deserved drink or two.
+You might first want to take a walk around and soak in the neighborhood’s character and clifftop views.
+Södermalm is also known for its bars, so perhaps end your day with a well-deserved drink or two.

-Day 3 in Stockholm
+Stockholm Itinerary: Day 3

 Rather than end your 72 hours in Stockholm with another day in the city, think about going on a day trip.
 There are all sorts of remarkable places within reach that can be seen as a day trip from Stockholm.

 One of the easiest places to reach from Stockholm is the university city of Uppsala, which is just to the north.
-Full of major cultural and historical landmarks, Uppsala is a pretty major Swedish destination, but not one you might have ever considered visiting before.
+Full of major cultural and historical landmarks, Uppsala is a pretty major Swedish destination but not one you might have ever considered visiting before.

 While Stockholm is stretched across several islands, the city sits on the edge of the much larger Stockholm archipelago.
-There are over 24,000 islands and islets in the archipelago, one of the nearest parts, suitable for a day trip, is Fjäderholmarna.
+There are over 24,000 islands and islets in the archipelago; one of the nearest parts, suitable for a day trip, is Fjäderholmarna.
 This small collection of islands is a popular getaway for locals and offers tourists a taste of what the archipelago can offer.

-Exploring these small islands you’ll find small waterfront settlements surrounded by forest, cliffs, and beaches.
+Exploring these small islands, you’ll find small waterfront settlements surrounded by forest, cliffs, and beaches.
 The islands may not be very big, but you’ll find plenty to keep you entertained.
 If embracing nature isn’t your thing, Fjäderholmarna also boasts a large artistic community with plenty of handicraft stores and art studios.

-Otherwise there’s always food, like the homemade chocolate at Fjäderholmarna Choklad, or the various cafes and restaurants where you can try some traditional Swedish cuisine.
+Otherwise, there’s always food, like the homemade chocolate at Fjäderholmarna Choklad or the various cafés and restaurants where you can try some traditional Swedish cuisine.